March 1, 2021

-Our professional and personal lives have been greatly overshadowed this year by the arrival of the coronavirus disease 2019 (COVID-19) pandemic.
+Our professional and personal lives have been greatly overshadowed this past year by the arrival of the coronavirus disease 2019 (COVID-19) pandemic.
 The presence of COVID-19 is having a huge effect globally, and allergists’ practices across this country have had to adapt to state-wide limitations in non-essential medical visits and testing, to the abrupt implementation of telemedicine and telehealth, and to the mitigation of the risk of disease transmission to providers, staff and patients.
 The Centers for Disease Control and Prevention (CDC) has issued many guidelines for healthcare providers, which include the use of appropriate personal protective equipment (PPE) and the evaluation and testing of patients suspected of being infected with COVID-19.
 It has become more important than ever to recognize the differences between allergies, infection with COVID-19 and other common upper respiratory diseases.
 Educating staff and patients to recognize the differences is paramount in appropriately screening those who may otherwise need isolation or referral based on rapidly evolving state and federal guidelines.

 COVID-19 is the name for the viral respiratory syndrome caused by infection with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 SARS-CoV-2 is a coronavirus in a family of viruses causing diseases ranging from the common cold to more severe syndromes such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).